Site Safety

 6 Preventative Ways to Avoid Workplace Accidents and Injuries

-Back at work after a summer break you probably think you have too much to catch up on to think about safety.
-However workplace injuries don't take holidays.
-They are more likely to happen when you are focused on other things and they can happen in any kind of working environment and affect any worker.
+Back at work after a well deserved holiday?
+I'm sure you're probably thinking you have too much to catch up on to think about safety.
+Think again, because unlike us, workplace injuries don't take holidays.
+In fact, injuries are more likely to happen when you're not 100% focused on the task at hand and can happen in any kind of working environment and affect any worker.

 So, what should be done to prevent accidents and injuries in the workplace?
-This article outlines 6 preventative measures to keep your workplace safe for everyone:
+Here's 6 preventative measures to keep your workplace safe for everyone:

 1. Spread Health & Safety Awareness in the Workplace